cosmos/cosmos-sdk/x/group/spec/01_concepts.md

 be set to 0.
 The maximum voting window is the maximum time that a proposal may be voted on before it is closed.

-We also define an app-wide maximum execution period, which is the maximum amount of time after a proposal's voting period end where users are allowed to execute a proposal.
+The chain developer also defines an app-wide maximum execution period, which is the maximum amount of time after a proposal's voting period end where users are allowed to execute a proposal.

 ### Threshold decision policy